sahilg06/EmoGen/README.md

 Acknowledgements
 ----------
-The code structure is inspired by this [Wav2Lip](https://github.com/Rudrabha/Wav2Lip).
-We thank the author for this wonderful code.
+The code structure is inspired by [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) and [emotalkingface](https://github.com/eeskimez/emotalkingface).
+We thank the authors for the wonderful code.
 The code for Face Detection has been taken from the [face_alignment](https://github.com/1adrianb/face-alignment) repository.
 We thank the authors for releasing their code and models.